radical-project/radical.dreamer/examples/README.md

 chmod +x run_session_peer.py

 ./run_session_peer.py
-# or with debug messages:
+# or with debug messages (provided example already includes flag for debug messages):
 #    RADICAL_DREAMER_LOG_LVL=DEBUG ./run_session_peer.py
 ```
 NOTE: This mode is not set by default and should be defined explicitly during